 I Heard the Bells on Christmas Day – guitar chords, melody and arrangement

-I Heard the Bells on Christmas Day is a Christmas carol based on a poem by Henry Wadsworth Longfellow.
-This lesson covers the guitar chords for this song, sheet music for the melody including tabs, and also a finger-style guitar arrangement.
+I Heard the Bells on Christmas Day is a timeless Christmas carol based on a poem by Henry Wadsworth Longfellow.
+In this lesson, you’ll learn the guitar chords for the song, sheet music for the melody with tabs, and a complete finger-style guitar arrangement to help you bring it all together.

 Grab your guitar and let’s get started!